torchlard/Notes/Java/spring.md

 each bean assigned an ID, name anonymous bean / inner bean

-give bean mroe than one name for variety of aliases
+give bean more than one name for variety of aliases

 ## Tags
 Autowired